DaoCloud/DaoCloud-docs/docs/en/docs/kairship/intro/architecture.md

+---
+MTPE: ModetaNiu
+DATE: 2024-07-18
+---

 # Product Architecture

-The management interface of Multi-Cloud Orchestration is primarily responsible for the following functionalities:
+The management interface of MultiCloud Management is primarily responsible for the following functionalities:

 - Lifecycle management (LCM) of multicloud instances (based on Karmada)
 - Serving as a unified entry point for multicloud products (OpenAPI, Kairship UI, internal module GRPC calls)